 For DIY novices, it may take a few tries to get the wood post exactly vertical, but a cheap and simple level is your friend.

-And when moving day comes, you can just take it all down and get on with your life – no spackle, no painting.
+Then when moving day comes, you can just take it all down and get on with your life.
+No spackle, no painting, no problems.
 Simple!